E3SM-Project/polaris/docs/developers_guide/command_line.md

 command-line options.

-The required argument are `-c` or `--component`, one of the {ref}`dev-components`, where the test suite and its test cases reside; and `-t` or `--test_suite`, the name of the test suite.
+The required argument are `-c` or `--component`, one of the {ref}`dev-components`, where the suite and its tasks reside; and `-t` or `--test_suite`, the name of the suite.
 These are the options listed when you run `polaris list --suites`.
 As with {ref}`dev-polaris-setup`, you must supply a work directory with `-w` or `--work_dir`.